actuallyitsnathaniel/actuallyitsnathaniel/README.md

 You've found my GitHub profile!
 You'll find a lot of my interests here, along with sweet tools that have helped me in my journey to become a better developer.
 Check my starred repositories! ⭐️

-Will be adding some _musical projects_ here very soon! 🎹
+I'll be adding some _musical projects_ here eventually! 🎹

 <!--
 **actuallyitsnathaniel/actuallyitsnathaniel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.